ottojonas/git-status-checker-vsc-plugin/README.md

 The extension works automatically in the background.
 No configuration is needed.
 When you close a file and have unsynced changes, you'll see a warning message.

-You can also manually check for unsynced changes using the command: